Greek Souvenirs – What To Buy In Greece

 Kombolois are made of different types of beads, including grass, wood, and silver.
 You will find several stores that sell handmade kombolois in unique designs.
 Amber is the most common material used in making worry beads.

-A Backgammon Set (Tavli)
+17. A Greek Backgammon Set (Tavli)

 Tavli means “board” in Greek.
 It is used to refer to the games played on a backgammon board.
 A backgammon set consists of a wooden frame, two sets of 15 checkers, and two dice.
 Backgammon is popular in Greece among people of all ages.
 Men usually gather in kafeneia and play backgammon during their coffee breaks.